Aashishsharma/Learnings/HTML5/HTML5.md

 #### 2. Web Storage
 #### 3. Web workers
-**Web Workers** are a part of HTML5 and are designed to run scripts in the background without affecting the performance of the main user interface.
+**Web Workers** are a part of HTML5 and are designed to run scripts in the background so that the main UI thread remains responsive to user interactions.
 They provide a way to execute code concurrently in a separate thread, allowing for better utilization of multi-core processors and improving the responsiveness of web applications.

-Web Workers are particularly useful for tasks that are computationally intensive or time-consuming, such as data processing, image manipulation, or running complex algorithms.
-By offloading these tasks to a separate thread, the main UI thread remains responsive to user interactions.

-Here's a detailed explanation and a real-life example of using Web Workers:

-**Basic Concepts:**

 1. **Types of Web Workers:**
    - **Dedicated Web Workers:** These workers have a one-to-one relationship with the creating script.
 They run in a separate thread and communicate with the main thread through message passing.